dmpe/django-wohn/docs/index.md

 # Home

-This project is high-level overview of Django-Wohn, aka Melive.xyz, project.
+This documentation providers a high-level overview of Django-Wohn, aka Melive.xyz, project.